JonathanWillitts/common-qgis-2-to-3-plugin-fixes/README.md

 Below is a list of fixes to common QGIS migration issues I collated whilst migrating a QGIS 2.18 plugin to QGIS 3.2 (and then to 3.4).
 I documented each error message and fix to make things easier in case I came across the same issue again, and subsequently figured it may be of user to others who were migrating their plugins too.

+## Error messages and fixes

-Details of error messages are documented as sub-headings, with the fixes and examples listed underneath.
+Details of error messages are documented as sub-headings, with fixes and examples for each listed underneath.
 Where possible I've included links back to relevant documentation too.

-## Error messages and fixes

-Error messages are listed below alphabetically, and as such are organised by error type (`AttributeError`, `NameError`, `TypeError`).
+Error messages are listed alphabetically, and as such are organised by error type (`AttributeError`, `NameError`, `TypeError`).

 ---
 ### Attribute Errors:
 #### AttributeError: type object 'Qgis' has no attribute 'Line'

-rename `QGis.Line` to `QgsWkbTypes.LineGeometry`
+To fix: replace `QGis.Line` with `QgsWkbTypes.LineGeometry`

 e.g.
 ```python